NazioByte/OpenOfficeToPDFSharp/README.md

 # OpenOfficeToPDFSharp

-Convert any Office document file extension to only PDF with included LibreOffice 3rd component inside.
+Convert any Office document file extension to only PDF.

 ## 🔵 Usage